 An Islamic scholar turned ruthless militant who declared a caliphate, unleashing a wave of extreme violence that reshaped the Middle East.

-Abu Bakr al-Baghdadi emerged from obscurity to become one of the world's most feared jihadist leaders.
-A reportedly quiet man who earned a doctorate in Islamic studies, his radicalization was cemented during the U.S. occupation of Iraq, where he was detained for a time.
-He rose through the ranks of al-Qaeda in Iraq, and after a period of imprisonment, he assumed leadership of its successor, the Islamic State of Iraq.
-His strategic cunning became clear as he exploited the Syrian civil war to expand his group's territory, brutally breaking from al-Qaeda to form the Islamic State.
-In 2014, his shocking proclamation of a caliphate from the pulpit of Mosul's Great Mosque marked a peak in his influence, triggering a global military response.
-He spent his final years as a fugitive, ultimately dying by suicide during a U.S. raid in 2019.
+In 2014, from the pulpit of Mosul's Great Mosque, Abu Bakr al-Baghdadi proclaimed himself caliph of a new Islamic State.
+Born in 1971, he earned a doctorate in Islamic studies.
+The U.S. occupation of Iraq radicalized him; he was detained for a time.
+He rose through al-Qaeda in Iraq, then assumed leadership of its successor, the Islamic State of Iraq.
+Exploiting the Syrian civil war, he expanded his group's territory and brutally broke from al-Qaeda.
+That proclamation triggered a global military response.
+He spent his final years as a fugitive, dying by suicide during a U.S. raid in 2019.

 1965–1980